UtahEFD/QES-Public/README.md

 ## Building the Code

-On the private repository,
+On the public repository, the most recent released version of the code is available in the *main* branch.

+On the private repository, the most recent stable version of code is available in the *main* branch.
 The most active development occurs in the *workingBranch*.
-We suggest you use that branch at this time.
+We suggest you use the main branch for production and the workingBranch for the most recent feature.
 You can checkout this branch with the following git command:
 ```
 git checkout workingBranch
 ```
 If you are unsure about which branch you are on, the ``` git status ``` command can provide you with this information.

-### Building on general Linux system
+### Building on General Linux System

 We separate the build
 ```